XML RSS

 During the Qing Dynasty, 13 villages produced this tea which was graded Lion, Dragon, Cloud, and Tiger, with Lion being the best.

-The flagged spear or Qiqiang uses only one bud and leaf which are the more desirable younger portions of tea plant.
+The flagged spear or Qiqiang uses only one bud and leaf which are the more desirable younger portions of the Camellia sinensis (tea) plant.
 When the older second leaf is included, it is called sparrow's tongue.

 With standardization by the Chinese government, the highest grade will carry a gong mark indicating Tribute tea.